Looking for additional help?

 See our video tutorial on diagnosing unexpected coverage changes at the bottom of this page.

-We have found there are many reasons why coverage may change in unexpected ways.
+There are many reasons why coverage may change in unexpected ways.

 Coverage changes are coverage to lines of code that are not adjusted in the pull/commit diff.
 This can occur for a number of reasons.